acidprime/puppetlabs-cloudbox/README.md

 ## Handy commands to know
 `source /root/openrc`
-This command store the credentials used for the command line utils.
+This command source's the ENV credentials used for the command line utils.
 `nova-manage vm list`
 Get a list of the current running virtual machines.
 `nova suspend _instanceid_`